rumpledelf/tendthedrop/howitworks.md

 	<li><a href="#billing">Billing</a></li>
 </ul>

 {{site.title}} offers an ongoing Drupal site maintenance service, complemented by optional site improvement services.
 Our service is best suited to large, complex Drupal sites where there are not enough in-house resources available to effectively perform maintenance.
+We are not a one-size-fits-all service, and we can organise a plan that fits your needs.

 <div class="ctawrapper"><a class="ctabutton" href="/contact">Contact us for a quote</a></div>

 <a name="start"></a>
-<h2>Getting started</h2>
+<h2 class="howitworkstitle">Getting started</h2>

 The first step will be for us to have a look at your Drupal site and evaluate its current status.
 The results of this initial site assessment will effect the steps we take to get set up.
 In general, the steps we will take are: